VasinkaD/DAMN/Paper_Results/ResNet/Readme.md

 This directory contains the code and data files for the upsampling ResNet model results. <br>
-Each subdirectory uses the *DAMN_ResNet.keras* model, also stored in this directory. <br>
+Each subdirectory uses the *DAMN_ResNet.keras* model.
+Due to its size, it is available for download at XXX. <br>

 -> **Aberrations** <br>
 Subdirectory with codes for generating simulated data with realistic aberrated point spread functions, and the corresponding analysis. <br>